mrchrisadams/sonniesedge-website/_posts/2016-12-27-an-open-letter-to-that-always-hacking-guy.md

 ---
 layout: post
-title:  "An open letter to that guy who wrote that 'Always Hacking' tweet"
+title:  "An open letter to the guy who wrote that 'Always Hacking' tweet"
 date:   2016-12-27 12:00:00
 categories: sjw
-strapline: Seriously, what's wrong with you?
+strapline: Seriously dude, what's wrong with you?
 ---

 Joe, if you want an insight into why the web industry is so broken, just look at [the tweet](https://twitter.com/joemccann/status/812732099027419139) that you wrote on Christmas Eve: